ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

    1. Specify the {{site.data.keyword.vpc_short}} routes for NSX overlay network in the management domain.
    1. Specify the number of public floating IP addresses.
    1. Specify the **Optional management domain settings**: the vCenter appliance size and storage size in the management domain and the NSX-T manager appliance size, the VCF data center name for the VCF deployment, and the backup server for the management domain backup.

-1. Specify the **Workload domain** settings.

-   The workload domain configuration applies only to the **Standard** architecture.
-   {: note}

-   1. Specify the workload domain name.
-   1. Select the {{site.data.keyword.vpc_short}} bare metal profile for hosts in the workload domain.
-   1. Specify the number of bare metal servers.
-   1. Specify the hostname suffix of each host.
-   1. Specify the {{site.data.keyword.vpc_short}} routes for NSX overlay network in the workload domain.
-   1. Specify the number of public floating IP addresses.
-   1. Specify the **Optional workload domain settings**: the vCenter appliance size and storage size in the workload domain and the NSX-T manager appliance size.

 1. Specify the **Network interface** settings.
    1. Enter the additional **DNS records** for the Aria Suite components or appliances that you want to deploy on {{site.data.keyword.vcf-vpc-short}}.